polakovic/homebrew-astronomy/README.md

 homebrew-astronomy
 ==================

-These formulae provide software related to Astronomy and Astrophysic.
+These formulae provide software related to Astronomy and Astrophysics.

 How do I install these formulae?
 --------------------------------